7 Chapter 7: Inversion

 7.1.1 A simple example

-Let’s consider a physical system with two objects, with unknown masses of m1 and m2, respectively.
+Let’s consider a physical system with two objects, with unknown masses of and , respectively.
 The first data measurement is the weight of the first object, which is 1 kg; And our second data is the weight of the second object, which is 2 kg; Our third data is the combined weight of the two objects, which is 2 kg.
 Thus, for this particular experiment, we have 3 data measurements with 2 unknowns.

 The above statements can be mathematically expressed as the following data equations with the measurement errors considered: